 In the central space the square spaces are replaced with much more atmospheric arches.
 This is under the old chapel space, and will be a route into the gardens.

-The gardens are looking rather sorry for themselves today, but will be restored again, and will again be laid out in styles from Elizabethan to a new modern day roof garden being added to the new structure by the main entrance.
-The gardens weren’t so much overlooked, as rarely looked at all by visitors, so they hope to get more people out into garden space by making it more obvious that it’s open to go into.
+The gardens are looking rather sorry for themselves today, but will be restored again, and will again be laid out in styles from Elizabethan to a new modern-day roof garden being added to the new structure by the main entrance.
+The gardens weren’t so much overlooked, as rarely looked at all by visitors, so they hope to get more people out into the garden space by making it more obvious that it’s open to go into.

 At one end, next to the old herb garden is a new pavilion which will be for educational use.
 They have lots of school visits, but these used to be plonked in the 1998 extension basement, away from the spaces they had come to visit.
 So this will be a substantial improvement.